randomnoun/yaml-combine-maven-plugin/README.md

 ## Licensing

-log4j-one is licensed under the BSD 2-clause license.
+swagger-combine-maven-plugin is licensed under the BSD 2-clause license.